jimblandy/context-switch/README.md

 task's working set, and that difference might become less significant.
 But I was able to run async-brigade with 250,000 tasks; I wasn't able to get my laptop to run 250,000 threads at all.

-There are differences in the system calls performed by the two versions:

-- In `thread-brigade`, each task does a single `recvfrom` and a `write` per iteration.

-- In `async-brigade`, each task does one `recvfrom` and one `write`, neither of which block, and then one more `recvfrom`, which returns `EAGAIN` and suspends the task.
-Then control returns to the executor, which calls `epoll` to see which task to wake up next.

 ## Running tests with large numbers of threads